 As a product manager or a SaaS company owner, what is your main drive in building new products?
 What impacts your decision-making process?
-Do you consider customer feedback as well as the voice of the customer (VoC)?
+Do you consider customer feedback as well as the voice of customer (VoC) techniques?

-Should voice of customer (VoC) influence product development?
+Should the voice of the customer influence product development?

 In this article you will find out why incorporating the voice of customers to your strategies can bring your business success.
 Ready to rock?

 You may have realized how customer feedback has become a huge focus in recent years.
 It is the most important factor in delivering exceptional customer experience.